rlopez4/Squire/README.md

 Added Functions
 ---------------

 I added these functions for my usage.
-I don't think headers should be used in the main version since it is intended for editing emails.
+I don't think headings should be used in the main version since it is intended for editing emails.

-### makeHeader
+### makeHeading

-Wraps the selection in header tags such as `h1`
+Wraps the selection in heading tags such as `<h1>`

 This method takes one argument:

-* **headerNum**: The number of the header to make.
+* **heading**: The number of the heading to make.
 (1 to 6)

 Returns self (the Squire instance).

-### removeHeader
+### removeHeading

-Removes any header tags
+Removes any heading tags

 Returns self (the Squire instance).